mcericson/Plugins_For_Architecture/Plugins for Architecture.md

 The semester will be broken into four graded components:

-SKETCHES:
+*SKETCHES:*

 Borrowing a term from platform _Processing_, students will be required to produce weekly "sketches" in the form of programs that produce images or objects.
 Sketches are due on the Monday of each class and must include (1) image of the output in .png format and the code file.
 Students will receive credit or no credit on each sketch.
 The semester will start with single paragraph "briefs" for the sketches.
 However, as the semester progresses, the sketches will consist entirely of updates to the students plug-in.
 As the term suggests, a sketch is a quick test of an idea.
 Students are encouraged to think imaginatively and to produce work that does not mirror the in-class examples.
 The sketches must run to receive credit.
+Sketches must be submitted to the class one-drive/github repository by 10:30 am of every wednesday.

-Assignment 1: RESEARCH
+*Assignment 1: RESEARCH*

 In the first assignment, students will complete a series of weekly computational imaging exercises closely connected to the in-class tutorials.
 The exercises will have little direct relationship to the students research, but will help to introduce them to the fundamentals of programming.
 In parallel to this students will identify a social or environmental problem and connect to a problem of architecture.
 This will be supported by a catalog of precedents that embody the particular problem.
 Students are encouraged to find precedents both within and without the discipline of architecture.

 Formats: .jpg, .py, and .pdf

-Assignment 2: BUILD
+*Assignment 2: BUILD*

 Students will begin to work on their plug-ins.
 A series of 3D programming tutorial will help students to deal with issues of thickness, color, and visualization.
-Students will produce a set of images and a single 3D print utilizing their program.
-Students will begin write a brief explanation of the program and its connection to the architectural problem and precedents.
+Students will produce a short video that documents their research, plugin, and project statement.
+The video will also include documentation of user testing, in the form of images and animations produced by other students outside of the class.

-Assignment 3: DEMONSTRATE
+*Assignment 3: DEMONSTRATE*

 During this phase students will test their programs by distributing them as plug-ins to other students in the class.
 Students will collect the results of the test and modify the program accordingly.
 Lastly, students will produce a short five minute video that explains their degree project research and software plug-in.
 It should include images from the test as well as a demonstration of the plug-in in action.
+Lastly, a the video should conclude with a schedule of work to be completed over the spring semester.

-Schedule and Deliverables
+**Schedule and Deliverables**

 Week 1 – August 29 + August 31